SanketKuvalekar/Emotion_detection_NLP_project/README.md

 ### Code

 Template code is provided in the `emotion-detection-nlp-project.ipnyb` notebook file.
-You will also require to use 3 csv file datasets in data folder named `happiness.csv`, `angriness.csv` and `sadness.csv`.
+You will also require to use 3 csv file datasets in `emotion-detection-nlp-project/data` folder named `happiness.csv`, `angriness.csv` and `sadness.csv`.

 ### Run

-In a terminal or command window, navigate to the top-level project directory `emotion_detection_nlp_project/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level directory `emotion_detection_nlp_project/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook boston_housing.ipynb